gardener/gardener-extension-provider-aws/docs/usage/usage.md

 ```

 The service name of the S3 Gateway VPC Endpoint in this example is `com.amazonaws.eu-central-1.s3`.

-If you want to use multiple availability zones then add a second, third, ... entry to the `networks.zones[]` list and properly specify the AZ name in `networks.zones[].name`.

 Apart from the VPC and the subnets the AWS extension will also create DHCP options and an internet gateway (only if a new VPC is created), routing tables, security groups, elastic IPs, NAT gateways, EC2 key pairs, IAM roles, and IAM instance profiles.